Chelsea Joy Eats

 • Brush the patties with oil before grilling.
 I don't know why this was such a mind-blowing realization to me.
 Previously, I'd always oiled the grates before tossing anything on the grill.
 But then the grates smoke and drip oil, causing flareups.
 Instead, using a basting brush to apply some olive oil or avocado oil directly to the patties ensures they won't stick, even when you flip them.

-• Bunless pork burger topped with mayo and red cabbage
+Paleo Asian pork burger garnished with mayo and cabbage on a black plate

 Spices, toppings, and subs for Asian Pork Burgers